electricbookworks/electric-book/_docs/images.md

 ### Automating image conversions

 You can automate the conversion of images to various outputs with [gulp](https://gulpjs.com/).
-You need to have npm installed, and to have run `nom install` in the project root to install the `node_modules`.
+You need to have npm installed, and to have run `npm install` in the project root to install the `node_modules`.

 Then you only need to put high-res versions of your images in `images/_source` and run `gulp`.
 Our gulp script will automatically optimise, convert and save your images to the four output folders, including specifying the correct colour profiles and creating multiple image sizes for web output.